Little Secrets (2001 film): Development

 Little Secrets was directed by Blair Treu and written by Jessica Barondes.
 It is Treu and Barondes' second collaboration, having previously made Wish Upon a Star (1996) together for the Disney Channel.
-The film was produced by Sony's TriStar Pictures and distributed by the independent film company Samuel Goldwyn Films; Don Schain, Treu and Barondes served as producers.
+The film was produced by Columbia TriStar Home Entertainment; Don Schain, Treu and Barondes served as producers.
 Both Treu and Barondes noted that there was no studio interference with the making of the film.
 The film was scored by Utah-based composer Sam Cardon.

 As a filmmaker, Treu specialized in heartwarming family entertainment that is appropriate for children but still substantive.
 He believed that films like Little Secrets fill a gap in the market by appealing to a segment of the population that contemporary Hollywood has neglected.
 He added, "More than promoting this movie, I'm trying to promote this kind of movie."
 Barondes considered the themes in the film to be ubiquitous, saying, "I think the things I write about are pretty timeless.
 They could have been made in the '70s, '80s, and here we are in the 2000s, and hopefully it will work and will hang around."

 Treu wanted the plot to be grounded and character-driven, and at the crux of the story is Emily grappling with the emotional weight and consequences of keeping so many secrets.
 Another subplot is the love triangle between Emily and the two brothers, Philip and David.
 Treu highlighted the friendship between Emily and Philip as his favorite storyline to develop.
-While he acknowledged that many of the film's young audiences were probably rooting for Philip to get the girl at the end, Treu felt it was more realistic that Emily would choose the older David.
+While he acknowledged that many of the film's young audiences were probably rooting for Philip to "get the girl" at the end, Treu felt it was more realistic that Emily would choose the older David.